AnarchistHoneybun/rdms/README.md

   - Update data
     - Blanket update on a column
     - Update a specific entry, conditional on multiple columns
+  - Delete data
+    - Delete records from a table meeting specific conditions
   - Project from table
     - Entire table at once
     - Specific columns